husarion/panther_ros/panther_localization/README.md

 #### Parameters

-A detailed explanation of the parameters described there can be found in the robot localization package documentation for the [state_estimation_nodes](http://docs.ros.org/en/noetic/api/robot_localization/html/state_estimation_nodes.html).
+A detailed explanation of the parameters can be found in the robot localization package documentation for [navsat_transform_node](http://docs.ros.org/en/api/robot_localization/html/navsat_transform_node.html).